Bond-009/cmus-discord-rpc/README.md

 - `cargo` may warn that you need to add the installation directory to `PATH`.
 If you're not sure how to on your platform, check out [this handy guide](https://github.com/sindresorhus/guides/blob/master/set-environment-variables.md). `cargo` should tell you what directory to add to`PATH`.

-- Lastly, type `source ~/.bashrc` on a \*nix based system using bash, or if you're running Windows simply restart CMD.

-- If you set up your `PATH` correctly, simply type `cmus-discord-rpc` and it should run!
+- If you set up your `PATH` correctly, simply run `cmus-discord-rpc` and it should run!

 ## Building